radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudtrail/default/types.md

 * **Name**: string
 * **Source**: string: The ARN of an on-premises storage solution or application, or a partner event source.
 * **Tags**: [Tag](#tag)[] (WriteOnly): An array of key-value pairs to apply to this resource.

-## Destination
-### Properties
-* **Location**: string (Required): The ARN of a resource that receives events from a channel.
-* **Type**: string (Required): The type of destination for events arriving from a channel.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.CloudTrail/EventDataStoreProperties
 ### Properties